TheInvincibleRalph/Pistis-DevOps/scm.md

 - **Lessons Learned:**
   - **Custom Solutions:** Large organizations may need custom tools or integrations to address specific needs, such as managing large codebases or complex workflows.
-  - **Scalability:** Even with Git’s scalability, additional systems may be required to handle exceptionally large repositories or unique organizational requirements. [**The Register** - Google’s Migration to Git](https://www.theregister.com/2020/07/30/google_gits/)
+  - **Scalability:** Even with Git’s scalability, additional systems may be required to handle exceptionally large repositories or unique organizational requirements.

 3. **Case Study: Atlassian**